 Smartphones have come a long way from needing to be charged halfway through the day to lasting more than a day.
 Improvements in the battery charging technology that lets you charge your smartphone really fast are an added boon, too.
 However, nothing beats a smartphone that can last through a hectic day at work.

-Quite a few phones that go all out with their features, forget to back it up with a big battery.
-But, there are still ample options in the market that fall within the mid-range or budget segment and are powered by massive batteries.
+Quite a few phones that go all out with their features forget to back it up with a sizeable battery.
+Still, there are several options in the market that fall within the mid-range or budget segment and are powered by massive batteries.